California Vehicle Code 23152(f) prohibits driving under the influence of drugs (DUID).

 In the United States, methamphetamine is legally used to treat attention deficit hyperactivity disorder (ADHD).3 It is also prescribed, although more rarely, to treat obesity.4 Most methamphetamine in California, however, is illegally produced.5

-Historically, methamphetamine has been used in improve athletic performance and endurance, to help truckers complete their long hauls without falling asleep.6 It was used by both Allied and Axis soldiers as an "alertness aid" during World War II.7
+Historically, methamphetamine has been used in improving athletic performance and endurance, to help truckers complete their long hauls without falling asleep.6 It was used by both Allied and Axis soldiers as an "alertness aid" during World War II.7

 It may seem odd that something used to improve performance and alertness could actually impair driving.
 But methamphetamine can cause side effects that may impair your thinking or reactions.